Historically, the horse and I, for whatever unknown reason, have been unable to enjoy and appreciate a productive, symbiotic relationship.

 It was immediately apparent the horse did not like me.
 Perhaps it was my cologne.
-In spite of instructions on how to steer the horse with the reins, the horse repeatedly wandered off trail into tall shrubbery with thinly-veiled intent to dislodge me from the saddle.
+In spite of instructions on how to steer the horse with the reins, the horse repeatedly wandered off trail into tall shrubbery and rubbed itself against large trees with thinly-veiled intent to dislodge me from the saddle.

-Resolve was consistent until the horse wandered out into the shallow water of pristine beaches along the shore of Lake Ontario near Picton east of Toronto.
-In 60 cm (2 feet) of water the horse laid down, dumping me in the lake, and then ran away.
+My resolve to remain mounted was consistent until the horse wandered out into the shallow water of pristine beaches along the shore of Lake Ontario near Picton east of Toronto.
+In 60 cm (2 feet) of water the horse laid down, dumping me in the lake, before running away.

 Immediately the remainder of the entourage found this to be hysterical entertainment.
 It took me longer to recognize and appreciate the humor of the event and that was the final horseback ride before today's pending experience.
 The experience is being approached with eager but guarded anticipation and expectation.

 McKenzie's Trails West is located directly across Highway 11 from David Thompson Resort in Bighorn Backcountry, Alberta, Canada.

 The short walk from the room at David Thompson Resort crosses the highway and follows the road past the stagecoach sign to the main office of McKenzie's stables.
 Whitegoat Lakes is off to the right and the border of lush forest is punctuated by privately owned horses with their truck and trailer accompaniment.